sayan-git-profile/nano-gpt-tinyshakespeare/README.md

 # nano-gpt-tinyshakespeare
-Based on Andrej Karpathy's lecture on the topic of GPTs.
+A re-creation of Andrej Karpathy's lecture on creating a GPT (Generatively Pre-Trained Transformer) based model from scratch.
+This model is trained on the Tiny_Shakespeare dataset (containing all of Shakespeare's combined works).
+Hyperparameters were selected to achieve the best results on the system this program was created upon, accuracy can be further improved on a more capable system.